The hybrid Josephson rhombus: A superconducting element with tailored current-phase relation: Introduction

 Previous work on synthesizing nonsinusoidal CPRs has primarily made use of circuits with multiple fixed SIS junctions \cite{Doucot2002May, Pop2008Sep, Gladchenko2009Jan, Bell2014Apr,Frattini2017May}.
 In parallel, advances in hybrid materials have led to semiconducting JJs with intrinsically nonsinusoidal CPR~\cite{Hart2019Aug, Nichele2020Jun, Nanda2017}.
 The Josephson coupling and transparency of semiconductor junctions can be tuned {\em in situ} by electrostatic gating~\cite{Deacon2017Apr, Shabani2016Apr, Kjaergaard2017Mar, Goffman2017Sep, Kayyalha2020Jan}, opening new opportunities for deterministic control over symmetries and the CPR in hybrid circuits.

 In this Letter, we combine these approaches by introducing a versatile superconducting element---the hybrid Josephson rhombus---consisting of four voltage-controlled semiconducting junctions in a superconducting loop.
 Comparing transport measurements to a simple model, we demonstrate that the hybrid rhombus can be tuned to realize a $\cos(2\varphi)$ element with charge-$4e$ supercurrent or a Josephson diode with nonreciprocal supercurrents.
 This is achieved by gate-tuning the Josephson energies, $E_{\rm J}$, of the four junctions and the magnetic frustration, $f$, of the loop; see Fig.~\ref{f1}.
+The dependence of the CPR on macroscopic parameters ($E_{\rm J}$) rather than mesoscopic details (such as the number of modes and their transparencies) offers a major advantage.
+This approach enables deterministic tuning of the rhombus into regimes of $\cos(2\varphi)$ potentials and supercurrent diode effect.
+In contrast, achieving non-sinusoidal CPRs in hybrid SQUIDs requires careful fine-tuning, limited to a convoluted control of the total current amplitude and combined mode transparencies~\cite{Hart2019Aug}.